djkormo/katacoda-scenarios/kubernetes-cka-part5/step1.md

 `kubectl get pod webapp-volume-pvc -n vol -o yaml | grep volumeMounts: -A1 | grep "mountPath: /var/log/nginx" && echo "done"`{{execute}}

 CHECK

+**To move to the next step make sure to have all checks with "done"**